Skip to main content

 Strategic Alignment Is a Chain, Not a Checklist

-Five connected levels — from the enduring reason you exist to the daily behaviors that make it real.
+Five connected levels, from the reason you exist to the daily behaviors that make it real.
 When the chain holds, people move with clarity and confidence.
 When a link breaks, even great teams drift.

 Purpose

-The enduring reason your organization was created.
-It doesn’t change with market conditions or leadership turnover.
+Why we exist.
+The reason your organization was created.
+It doesn't change with market conditions or leadership turnover.
 Everything else builds on this.

 Mission